 - Assisting in cyber-crime investigations

-- Awareness workshops & talks on cyber-crimes & combating techniques
+- Awareness seminars & talks on cyber-crimes & combating techniques

 - Workshops on Cyber hygiene & etiquette

 - Counselling and therapy for victims of cyber-crimes